 Reinventing Education for the Third Millennium

-The LEED Silver building – originally built in 1922 – now accommodates student body growth, and transforms the physical environment to provide “classrooms of the future” that more fully support and leverage the school’s unique pedagogical model of rigorous individualized and holistic learning.
+The LEED Silver building – originally built in 1922 – now provides spaces that reflect the unique teaching and learning model specific to NSCDS that accommodate student body growth, and transform the physical environment.
+The “classrooms of the future” more fully support and leverage the school’s unique pedagogical model of rigorous individualized and holistic learning.
 The Upper School was also reconfigured with flexible and modern room arrangements and classrooms that facilitate cross-curricular dialogues.

 Faculty, staff and students participated in the process.
 The end result are classrooms of the future that better leverage the educational dynamic that currently distinguishes North Shore—highly interactive environments that facilitate personal connections, thoughtful analysis, discussion and debate.